DESCRIPTION OF ORGANIZATION AND BUSINESS OPERATIONS

 |DESCRIPTION OF ORGANIZATION AND BUSINESS OPERATIONS||

-As of December 31, 2020, the Company had not yet commenced any operations.
-All activity for the period August 14, 2020 (inception) through December 31, 2020 relates to the Company’s formation and the Initial Public Offering (the “Initial Public Offering”), which is described below, identifying a target company for a Business Combination, activities in connection with the proposed acquisition of PlayStudios, Inc., a Delaware corporation (“PlayStudios”) (see Note 10).
+As of September 30, 2020, the Company had not yet commenced any operations.
+All activity for the period August 14, 2020 (inception) through September 30, 2020 relates to the Company’s formation and the initial public offering (the “Initial Public Offering”).

 Simultaneously with the closing of the Initial Public Offering, the Company consummated the sale of 4,333,333 warrants (the “Private Placement Warrants”) at a price of $1.50 per Private Placement Warrant in a private placement to Acies Acquisition, LLC, a Delaware limited liability company (the “Sponsor”), generating gross proceeds of $6,500,000, which is described in Note 4.